Slaver Captain Arrested - Ship Sold at Auction in Red Hook - 1860

-A major Step in Movement to End Slavery
+A Major Step in the Movement to End Slavery, 1860

 December 5, 1860, the slave ship ERIE was sold at government auction in Atlantic Basin, Red Hook, Brooklyn, One month prior, the ship had been condemned and ordered to be sold by the United States District Court.
 This was news of national note -- and is an important event in African American history.

 The ship was sold, after being captured and impounded by the US Government, for enslaving and importing Africans, a business banned by the federal government under the Piracy Law of 1820, which followed The Slave Trade Act of 1794, two steps in the USA’s long, slow process of devolving and banning the slave trade (the shipping of captured people) and slavery.
 Slavery was finally banned in 1865.
 The case of the ERIE was chosen by a US Attorney, a judge, and by President Lincoln himself to signal a major change in policy on slavery and their commitment to end it.